sagemath/sage-archive-2023-02-01/src/doc/en/reference/references/index.rst

             Math.
 Theor.
 Comput.
 Sci.
 Proc., AJ, Assoc.
 Discrete Math.
 Theor.
 Comput.
 Sci., (2008). :arxiv:`0804.1587v1`

 ..
+[AO2018] Sami Assaf and Ezgi Kantarci Oguz. *A local characterization
+            of crystals for the quantum queer superalgebra*.
+            Preprint (2018). :arxiv:`1803.06317`

+..
 [AS2011] \R.B.J.T Allenby and A. Slomson, "How to count", CRC Press (2011)

 ..
 [ASD1971] \A. O. L. Atkin and H. P. F. Swinnerton-Dyer, "Modular